brown-cs-224/Mesh-Stencil/README.md

 - Efficiency: constant-time edge collapse, priority queue for managing candidate edges **(5 points)**

 Note that you only need to support contraction of vertex pairs connected by an edge (e.g. edge collapse), not arbitrary vertex pairs as is done in the paper.

+### Milestone Deadline
+By the milestone deadline, you should have implemented your mesh validator and the atomic mesh topology operations (edge flip, edge split, edge collapse).
+We will test your code on the `meshes/icosahedron_` test cases and will expect it to correctly reproduce all of them.

 #### Tips on Efficiency